Turbopump: Turbines

-assuming the ideal case of zero post-swirl of the working gas leaving the turbine.
+This is a rearranged form of Euler's turbine equation, assuming the ideal (though often impractical) case of zero post-swirl in the working gas leaving the turbine.
 Turbines are typically either of an impulse design (common in gas generator and other open cycles) or of a reaction design (common in staged combustion and other closed cycles).
 They can consist of one or more stages, where each stage has both a stator, which can be bladed or nozzles, and a wheel (sometimes referred to as a rotor in older papers and aero focused papers).

-Impulse Turbines for Open Cycles
+Impulse turbines for open cycles

-Open cycles aim to increase efficiency by minimizing mass flow through the turbine, making up for it by maximizing pressure drop.
+Open cycles aim to increase mass efficiency by minimizing mass flow through the turbine, making up for it by maximizing pressure drop.
 This is because the mass flow is dumped overboard, a performance hit.
 Comparatively, maximizing pressure drop is easy to do because it dumps to ambient pressure, which will be significantly lower than the gas generator (GG) chamber pressure.
 This is true even if GG pressure were the same value as the main chamber pressure, which the pumps have to work hard enough to discharge to anyways.
 These considerations drive the designer towards impulse designs on the turbine, with gas flow expanded via converging-diverging blades or nozzles to supersonic velocities that then impinge on the turbine wheel.

-Reaction Turbines for Closed Cycles
+Reaction turbines for closed cycles

 Closed cycles aim to increase efficiency by minimizing pressure drop across the turbine, making up for it by maximizing mass flow.
 This is because the downstream pressure must be higher than the main chamber pressure.
 It is often significantly higher because of injector and regen jacket pressure losses.
 Consequently, the only method for increasing pressure drop is to increase chamber pressure in the preburner much higher than the main chamber.
 This puts significantly more load on the pumps which must have a high pressure discharge for the preburner.
 Comparatively, high mass flow is easy to accomplish because none is being dumped overboard - so it is common to route the entire mass flow of one propellant through the preburner and turbine.
 Full flow staged combustion cycles take this a step further by routing the entire mass flow (hence 'full flow') of both propellants through preburners and turbines, taking advantage of essentially 100% of possible mass flow through the engine to generate shaft power for the turbopumps.
 These considerations drive the designer towards reaction type designs on the turbine where gas flow is subsonically expelled from, and reacting against, the wheel blades.